About ad position and Ad Rank

 Ad position is the order in which your ad shows up on a page.
-For example, an ad position of "1" means that your ad is the first ad on a page.
+For example, an ad position of "1" means that your ad has the highest position on the page relative to the other ads of the same type.
+It doesn't necessarily mean that your ad is above the search results.
+If there are no ads above the search results, then it means that your ad is the first ad shown beneath search results.
 In general, it's good to have your ad appear higher on a page because it's likely that more customers will see your ad.

 Before you begin